octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 #### Example Vote

 Let's consider a very simple _Vote_ smart contract that handles a voting process.
+The complete implementation of the theorem and its proof are available at [[20]](/formal-verification/references); in this section, we will explain the "Vote" reference example.
 The _Vote_ smart contract allows anyone to vote for a candidate (we consider that candidates are registered and their number of votes is initialized to zero).

 When someone invokes the smart contract, one must indicate the candidate.
 If the candidate is registered then its corresponding number of votes is incremented.